MCDReforged/MCDReforged/docs/source/migrate_from_0.x.rst

 File structure
 --------------

-Since MCDR now is installed as a python package, unless you run MCDR with source, file / folders below can be removed
+MCDR has refactored its file structure for being suitable to be installed as a python package, so some of the files / folder that MCDR 0.x used can be removed:

 * utils/